.

 Football Club

 The Club’s history can be traced back to the 1899/1900 season, when the team were playing in local football at various venues in and around the village.
-A gap in the records suggests there may have been a couple of seasons when no games were played, and thus, officially, the Club’s centenary was celebrated in 2002/03.
+A gap in the records suggests there may have been a couple of seasons when no games were played, and thus, officially, the Club’s centenary was celebrated in 2002-03.

 For the next forty-odd years the Club were predominantly members of the Stroud and District League with varying degrees of success and failure, except for a period between 1960 and 1968 when they were in the Gloucester Northern Senior League.

 As playing standards improved, 2000 saw the completion of the building of a long awaited Social Club in an area of the ground that in it’s old life had housed a cowshed.
-John Mack, a successful local entrepreneur, joined the club as Chairman, and he remains a committed supporter of the club to this day as Club President.
+John Mack, a successful local entrepreneur, joined the club as Chairman, and he also remains a committed supporter of the club to this day as Club President.
 In the summer of 2001, Doug Gray was appointed Manager, and the club began a period of upward momentum.

 The team achieved a Runners-up spot in their first season in the Gloucester County League, and were accepted into the Hellenic League.
 Hellenic Division One West was won by an eleven point margin in 2002/03.
 A creditable fourth place finish was achieved in the Hellenic Premier League in 2003/04.
 In a marvellous season the club also claimed the Hellenic ‘Norman Matthews’ Floodlit Cup and the G.F.A.
 Challenge Trophy.